vandermesis/ZeroWasteFriendly/README.md

 My second mature project.

 The app has three main goals:

 - educate about Zero Waste way of life,
 - through gamification model motivate user to be more friendly for our earth :),
 - eco-map will show nearby places which support zero waste strategies.

+- used Clean Swift software architecture

+- coding best practices and SOLID principles

+- systematic code review

+- all stages approved by mentor

+- all critical parts of application covered by unit tests with use of Bitrise CI

 Prototype stage: